Battle for Critical Minerals: The U.S. Forms Alliances to Exert Pressure, Europe Seeks Alternative Paths, Undercurrents Stir in Global Supply Chains.

 Meanwhile, German Foreign Minister John Wadepool has also departed for the United States, planning to meet with Secretary of State Marco Rubio.
 Wadepool stated that he is traveling not only as Germany's foreign minister but also as Europe's foreign minister.
 This statement underscores the European Union's efforts to address challenges with a unified stance.
 His itinerary also includes a stop in Iceland to meet with the Icelandic foreign minister, highlighting the central role of the Arctic region in this strategic contest.

 In terms of specific policies, Europe appears to lean more toward market-based coordination mechanisms.
-Following the Washington meeting, Klinken revealed that partner countries had discussed the possibility of setting price floors for critical minerals such as rare earths.
-He noted that this was "not to confront anyone, but to strengthen cooperation among partners," with the benefit of providing predictable prices and minimizing the influence of countries attempting to manipulate market prices.
-However, he also acknowledged that "there are still many issues to clarify in the coming weeks" and believed further consultations among foreign ministers and energy ministers were necessary.
-The price floor mechanism, while seemingly an economic tool, is essentially an attempt to establish a non-Chinese "producer cartel" to counter China's market influence through collective bargaining power.
-Yet, its feasibility and enforceability remain significant question marks.
+After the Washington meeting, Klimbail revealed that the G7 and partner countries discussed the possibility of setting price floors for critical minerals such as rare earths.
+He noted that this is not aimed at confronting anyone but rather at strengthening cooperation among partners, with the benefit of providing predictable prices and minimizing the influence of countries attempting to manipulate market prices.
+However, he also acknowledged that numerous issues remain to be clarified in the coming weeks and believes further consultations among foreign ministers and energy ministers are necessary.
+While the price floor mechanism appears to be an economic tool, it essentially attempts to establish a non-Chinese producer cartel to counter China's market influence through collective bargaining power.
+Nevertheless, its feasibility and enforceability remain significant question marks.

 Greenland: A Treasure Trove of Resources or a Geopolitical Mirage?

 America's obsession with Greenland has thrust the world's largest island into the spotlight.
-Trump's remark—"We're going to do something with Greenland, whether they like it or not"—along with concerns about preventing China and Russia from gaining control over the island, has infused discussions about critical minerals with a heavy geopolitical undertone.
+Trump's remarks—"we're going to do something with Greenland, whether they like it or not"—along with concerns about preventing China and Russia from gaining control over the island, have imbued discussions about critical minerals with a strong geopolitical undertone.

 The resource potential of Greenland is indeed astonishing.
 Research indicates that beneath its ice sheet, there are at least three rare earth deposits that could be among the world's largest in terms of reserves.
 It is estimated that the reserves of dysprosium and neodymium there are sufficient to meet more than a quarter of the world's future demand (approximately tens of thousands of tons).
 Additionally, it boasts abundant resources of lithium, graphite, oil, and natural gas.
 The United States Geological Survey estimates that northeastern Greenland may contain around billions of barrels of oil equivalent, comparable to the total proven oil reserves of the United States.

-The challenges are multidimensional: extreme remoteness and harsh climate, virtually non-existent infrastructure, lack of roads and railways, electricity must be generated on-site, and a skilled workforce must be brought in from outside.
-More critically, there is a technological bottleneck—Greenland's rare earth elements are often encased in a complex rock called "eudialyte," and no economically viable technology has yet been developed globally to extract rare earths from such rocks.
-In contrast, rare earth deposits in other parts of the world are mostly found in carbonatites, for which mature extraction methods already exist.
+The challenges are multi-dimensional: extreme remoteness and harsh climate, virtually non-existent infrastructure, lack of roads and railways, electricity must be generated on-site, and skilled labor must be brought in from outside.
+More critically, there are technological bottlenecks.
+Greenland's rare earth elements are often encased in a complex rock called eudialyte, and globally, no technology has yet been developed to economically and viably extract rare earths from such rocks.
+In contrast, rare earths in other parts of the world are mostly found in carbonatites, for which mature extraction methods already exist.

 Pragmatic voices within the industry suggest that rather than chasing the mirage of Greenland, the United States should focus on supporting projects with established pathways.
 For example, investing in the only domestic rare earth mining company in the U.S., or strengthening cooperation with allies such as Australia.
 In [month] [year], the U.S. signed a project agreement worth billions of dollars with Australia, aimed at leveraging Australia’s strategic reserves to counter China’s [dominance].
 Scott Dunn, CEO of Noveon Magnetics, whose company already uses non-Chinese sourced elements at its Texas plant to produce over [number] metric tons of magnets annually, believes that changing the status quo where over [percentage]% of rare earths come from China will take time and should start from areas with a proven track record of successful delivery.